2018 Economics Summer Teacher Institute

 These five days will cover economic mechanisms at the national and international level.
 You will become familiar with all those terms you encounter in the daily news.
 This workshop will teach: circular flow of money, goods, and services; aggregate supply and aggregate demand; determinants of consumption & investment; economic growth & development (long run); economic cycles and inflation/deflation; monetary policy (money supply, velocity, and the Federal Reserve Bank); government fiscal policy (surplus, deficit, debt); foreign exchange; balance of trade, etc. No-fear math!
 But the course has great real-life illustrations for math teachers who want to enrich their teaching.

 Daily sessions meet from 8:00-3:30 each day.
 We provide the professor and classroom, your textbooks, covered parking, plus an optional after-class tutorial.
 There is no fee.
 We have limited funds to assist with the cost of lodging for those who live at a distance.
-You will earn 35 professional development hours for completing each five-day session.
+You will earn 35 professional development hours for completing each five-day session and related homework and assignments.

 What other teachers say